PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user approved the deployment of account in the wallet, the response type is `AddDeployAccountTransactionResult`.
-- If the user rejected the deployment in the wallet, the function throw an error.
-- If the user rejected the deployment in the wallet, and if this contract is already deployed at this address, the result is TBD.
+- If an error occurred in the network, fails with Error 163 "An unexpected error occurred".
+- If declined by the user, fails with Error 113 "User refused the operation".
 - The account address do not needs to be pre-funded.
 The current account in wallet will pay the deployment fees.
-- The address of deployment can be pre-calculated.
+- The address of deployment can NOT be pre-calculated.
 Ex :
 ``` typescript
 const decClassHash = "0x2bfd9564754d9b4a326da62b2f22b8fea7bbeffd62da4fcaea986c323b7aeb"; // OZ cairo v2.1.0
 const starkKeyPub = "0x03cb804773b6a237db952b1d4b651a90ee08651fbe74b5b05f8fabb2529acb45";